Have you ever thought about visiting Haleakala National Park? This is a National Park on the island of Maui and it looks

 The islands of Hawaii are about 3000 kilometers from the nearest continent, so you will have to fly there.
 Flights from Europe often have a transfer in the USA (usually Los Angeles or Seattle) and it takes almost a whole day.
 From Westcoast USA, it takes about five hours to reach Hawaii by plane.
 Check Skyscanner to compare prices and travel times.

 Rent a car in Hawaii

 As I mentioned earlier, Haleakala National Park is not accessible by public transport and you will have to rent a car to get there.
 That is definitely recommended in Maui, only with a rental car you will get to the most beautiful places.

 It is wise to reserve your rental car before departure so that you can drive away immediately upon arrival.
-I myself like to compare prices in advance and usually I find the cheapest options for a rental car in the US through one of these websites:
+I myself like to compare prices in advance.
+These websites offer great deals on rental cars:

 Do you want to read more about Hawaii?